DurgaSreeja/AI-Health-Agent/README.md

 ![alt text](image-7.png)

-5. Add that link in specified file in the specified place .
+5. Add that link(Public URL) in specified file in the specified place .

 > ![alt text](image-6.png) 6.
 If you have high computational performance then you can run the python notebook in server.js folder and add the public url in in the specified file